 One of the integral aspects of the best lighting techniques is to do the proper background on the performance.
 That involves the building of cues, which means envisioning exactly how you want the production to come across, whether or not it’s being captured on video.
 That eliminates the perilous prospect of what’s known as lighter’s block from developing during the course of an event and turn a potential guessing game into an organized schedule of pre-programmed decisions.

 There can be key differences when considering the particular console that’s being used for an event.
 An HTP console is an earlier version that remains functional, but an LTP, also known as a moving light offers the chance to simply have the last cue in place in order to record a current cue.
 When events jump around or are being rehearsed, the ability to maintain state will help present a smooth, instead of choppy, look on video.

+Considering different types of stage lighting is vital.
 Simply beaming light onto a stage will do the job, but there can be circumstances that demand the use of layered lighting.
 This will bathe the stage in one particular light and allow for a pattern to be inserted, which will blend the two together and deliver a much deeper impact on the presentation.

 Capturing the Mood

 Stage productions can run the gamut from serious drama to high comedy, which means that the lighting needs to properly capture those moods.
 If music is part of such productions or if it’s strictly a musical performance, the lasting effect of that effort will resonate more deeply when brighter lighting is used for fast or uplifting songs and darker hues are part of slower or more downbeat tunes.

 Trying to capture a stage performance on video is something that involves getting everything right the first time.
 There are no -retakes in this instance, so the lighting has to be correct from the outset.
 Doing this helps reduce the scope of any video editing project and is something that’s effectively eliminated when consultation beforehand takes place.